CHEF RODOLPHE ONNO

 CHEF DAVID MORRIS

-In 2005, he became the runner up as Hampshire Chef of the Year and then began work with Master Chef Steven Saunders at Brocket Hall and Sheene Mill, and then moving on to designing and opening Shendish Manor in Hertfordshire, one of the best country house hotels today.
+Chef David then began work with Master Chef Steven Saunders in such establishments as Brocket Hall and Sheene Mill before helping design and open Shendish Manor in Hertfordshire, one of the best country house hotels today.

 CHEF SYLVAIN DUBREAU